amaanabbasi/3DmapsDjango/README.md

 `source djangomaps/bin/activate` (mac users)

+* This will install all the neccessary packages.

 `pip install -r requirements.txt`

-This will install all the neccessary packages.

-After its done, cd into `src/maps`, open `views.py` and put the token within the quotes.
+After its done, cd into `src/maps`, open `views.py` and put the access token within the quotes.
 Go ahead and run the application.

 `python manage.py runserver`